vitruv-tools/Vitruv-Applications-AutomotiveSoftwareSystems/README.md

-#Automotive Software Systems Application
+# Automotive Software Systems Applications

-The *Automotive Software Systems Application* repository contains all projects for the automotive case study of the [Vitruv framework](https://github.com/vitruv-tools/Vitruv/) and its [reactions language](https://github.com/vitruv-tools/Vitruv/wiki/The-Reactions-Language).
+The *Automotive Software Systems Applications* repository contains applications for automotive software systems.

+Currently available applications:

++ **ASEMSysML Case Study** - A case study for the applicability of the Vitruvius framework and its Reactions language to software models of the automotive domain.

-***Important:*** Since changes on the Vitruv framework are necessary which are not yet committed to the master branch, please be sure to use the [ChangesForAutomotiveSoftwareSystemsApplication](https://github.com/vitruv-tools/Vitruv/tree/ChangesForAutomotiveSoftwareSystemsApplication) Vitruv branch to run the transformations of this case study.
+	***Important:*** Since changes on the Vitruvius framework are necessary which are not yet committed to the master branch, please be sure to use the [ChangesForAutomotiveSoftwareSystemsApplication](https://github.com/vitruv-tools/Vitruv/tree/ChangesForAutomotiveSoftwareSystemsApplication) Vitruv branch to run the transformations of this case study.